IndieDevAwards/Website/Content/article/get-ready-for-the-indie-dev-awards-2024.md

 3. **Augmented Reality**: Bring the virtual world into our world.
 4. **Virtual Reality**: Pull your users into excellent, mind-boggling virtual experiences.

-## How to Participate (NEEDS EDITING)
+## How to Participate

 Submitting your project is easy!
-Just come to our [submission page](https://indiedevawards.com/submissions), enter your project details, and we will handle the rest.
+Just come to our [submission form](https://indiedevawards.com/submissions), enter your project details, and we will handle the rest.
 Our team can't wait to see what you have been working on.

 ## What's in it for You?